 - View-through conversion window: “1 day”.

-- Attribution: “Linear”.
+- Attribution: “Data-driven” if available otherwise “Linear”.
 Let’s say a person clicks one ad then returns to Google for another search.
 They then click another ad and buy.
 The first ad should receive recognition for the sale so you can more accurately optimise campaigns with this data.
 The linear model means each ad and search term will get 0.5 of a conversion.
 If you used the last-click option, the first ad would get 0 and the second ad would get 1 conversion.
 Never use the last-click option because it ignores the effect of upper funnel ads.
 We will geek out on the various models soon.
 Linear is a good default.

 Your event tag options will look something like:

-3. Save to finish creating your conversion code in Google Ads.
-Select the option to “Install the tag yourself”.
+5. Save to finish creating your conversion code in Google Ads.
+Before we install the code yourself, I want to educate you about attribution.

 Picking the Perfect Attribution Model